Expression Bodied Members in C#

 Let’s discuss each of these members one by one with examples.

-The below example defines an Employee class that overrides the ToString method with an expression body definition.
-It also defines a GetFullName method that returns the full name of the employee and again It also defines a DisplayName method that displays the name to the console.
-Note that the return keyword is not used in the ToString expression body definition.
+For a better understanding, please have a look at the following example.
+In the below example, we define the Employee class that overrides the ToString method with an Expression Body Definition.
+It also defines the GetFullName method that returns the full name of the employee and again it also defines a DisplayName method that displays the full name on the console.
+Note that the return keyword is not used in the ToString as well as with the GetFullName Expression Bodied Definitions.
+The following example code is self-explained, so please go through the comment lines for a better understanding.

 public class Employee